-(1) These professional services included fees associated with (i) the audit of our annual financial statements (Form 10-K); (ii) reviews of our quarterly financial statements (Forms 10-Q); and (iii) the audit of St. Joe's internal control over financial reporting and attestation services in connection with St. Joe's compliance with Section 404 of the Sarbanes-Oxley Act of 2002.
-These amounts do not include reimbursement of expenses equaling \$51,700 for 2014 and \$28,437 for 2015.
+- These professional services included fees associated with (i) the audit of our annual financial statements (Form 10-K); (ii) reviews of our quarterly financial statements (Forms 10-Q); (iii) the audit of St. Joe's internal control over financial reporting and attestation services in connection with St. Joe's compliance with Section 404 of the Sarbanes-Oxley Act of 2002 and (iv) for 2016, fees associated with the review of registration statements and delivery of the related consents.
+These amounts do not include reimbursement of expenses equaling \$28,437 for 2015 and \$47,369 for 2016. - (2) Tax Fees include tax planning services received in connection with the Windmark transaction.